pachyderm/pachyderm/doc/examples/opencv/README.md

 $ pachctl inspect-pipeline edges
 ```

-You should see that a single job has been run, it was run on the commit you made
+You should see that a single job has been run (it was run on the initial commit
-in the images repo.
+you made in the images repo).

 ## Inspect the Results